osthoma/dauntlessBuilds/README.md

 # dauntlessBuilds
-Build generator and database for Dauntless.
+Build generator with equipment and cells for Dauntless.

+You can try it yourself here: http://fresh2k.pythonanywhere.com/

+Check out dauntless at http://playdauntless.com